CircuitChaos/ofdmtvrx/README.md

 Note that there's no `WITH_X` argument on Windows.

 Also note that typically Windows programs use slash to specify arguments (like /i, /o, etc.), but this program uses minus (-i, -o, etc.), like on Linux.

+GUI support for Windows version of this program was written by [Grzegorz Niemirowski, SP5GND](https://www.grzegorz.net/) – thank you!

 ## How to use